 Fall/Junior Year: Students apply for admission to the BA/MPA program.
 Interested students are encouraged to meet with Dr. Harris, who also teaches in the DPPA.

-Spring/Junior Year: The Associate Dean for the Graduate Studies sends the student letters of acceptance into the dual degree program before the April pre-registration period.
+Spring/Junior Year: The Associate Dean for the Graduate Studies sends the student letters of acceptance into the accelerated degree program before the April pre-registration period.
 The letter specifies the conditions for the program, maintaining a 3.0 GPA and taking a maximum of four graduate courses (12 credits) while still an undergraduate.
 A copy of this letter is sent to Admissions, to the Records Division of the Registrar’s Office and to the DPPA Chair.